google/Chrome.Docs/m47/Window.requestIdleCallback.md

 # Window.requestIdleCallback()

 The **`Window.requestIdleCallback()`** method enables the scheduling of tasks during a browser's idle periods.
-This enables developers to perform background work on the main event loop, without impacting latency-critical events such as animation and input response.
+This enables developers to perform background and low priority work on the main event loop, without impacting latency-critical events such as animation and input response.

 ## Syntax